 Category 5 - Winds: 155+ mph (major)

 Winds will cause complete roof failure on many residences and industrial buildings.
 Expect complete building failures with small utility buildings being blown over or away.
-The flooding will cause major damage to lower floors of all structures near the shoreline.
+The flooding will cause major damage to the lower floors of all structures near the shoreline.
 A massive evacuation of the residential areas may be required.

 Create a Response Plan

-When flooding, damaging winds, severe thunderstorms and tornadoes occur, decisions need to be made quickly and actions should be taken immediately.
+When flooding, damaging winds, severe thunderstorms, and tornadoes occur, decisions need to be made quickly, and actions should be taken immediately.
 One cannot wait for the storms to strike to plan what must be done to save lives.

-Hurricanes, winter storms, excessive cold or excessive heat waves may provide you with more advanced notice, but emergency action plans should still be in place, no matter the scenario.
+Hurricanes, winter storms, excessive cold, or excessive heat waves may provide you with more advanced notice, but emergency action plans should still be in place, no matter the scenario.

-Prepare before the storm and run emergency action drills with your team so when action needs to happen, teams will execute your plans seamlessly.
+Prepare before the storm and run emergency action drills with your team so that when action needs to happen, teams will execute your plans seamlessly.